tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/ssh.md

   * The private key is located on the client’s machine and is secured and kept secret.
   * The public key can be given to anyone or placed on any server you wish to access.

+You create a special key pair and then copy the public half of the pair to the remote host, which is the computer where you eventually want to log in.

+Ideally, you should create what is called a **passphrase** and use it to authenticate yourself locally before using your key pair.
+Especially if you share your computer with others.
+If you do opt to add a passphrase, you’ll be prompted to enter it each time you use the key
+A passphrase, like a password, is a secret text string that you’ve chosen.
+But a passphrase will often also include spaces and consist of a sequence of real words.
+A password like `3Kjsi&*cn@PO` is pretty good, but a passphrase like `fully tired cares mound` might be even better because of its length and the fact that it’s relatively easy to remember.

 - **Authorized keys** are public keys that grant access.
 They are analogous to locks that the corresponding private key can open.
 - **Identity keys** are private keys that an SSH client uses to authenticate itself when logging into an SSH server.
 They are analogous to physical keys that can open one or more locks.